 It drives me crazy that many people still think (and the Dietary Guidelines are still recommending) fat free and low fat dairy as a healthier option that full fat.
 During the 1980s, there were a couple major reports that came out that would alter the way Americans ate and kick off the low-fat and anti-cholesterol craze that I’m sure many of us remember well (and might still be abiding by).
 In these reports, decreasing saturated fat and dietary cholesterol were labeled as the single most important changes that one could make to improve their health, which translated into a national food production frenzy to create low fat diet products.
 Everyone started eating eggs without the yolks, low fat crackers, low fat cookies, low fat dairy products, low fat everything.
 But something strange happened – Americans continued to get heavier than ever, and their overall health wasn’t improving, either.

-I could go on and on about why this is (and you can read more about it in scientific terms in a guest post I wrote for my friend Kath on the topic of why it’s good to eat more fat), but let’s just focus on one of the big points with the fat issue for now.
+I could go on and on about why this is (and you can read more about it in scientific terms in this post: Why the Low Fat and Cholesterol Diet Craze was a Huge Fail), but let’s just focus on one of the big points with the fat issue for now.
 Here’s the thing: when a product is artificially made low fat or fat free, it won’t be as satisfying, due to the absence of fat, which keeps you full longer.
 This can lead to overeating because you never feel satisfied.
 Also – artificially fat free/low fat items often have sugar and other fillers added – or you’ll add more sugar yourself because it doesn’t taste good without the fat.
 For example, think of having a fat free latte.
 It needs a fair amount of sugar/syrup to taste good, right?
 Same with fat free yogurt.
 Next time, if you are a dairy fan, try a full fat latte or full fat yogurt – you’ll notice it’s much more satisfying and you don’t need nearly as much sweet to make it good.
 Same thing goes with products like peanut butter – go for the natural full fat version to skip the additives and sugar and up the satiety factor.

 Myth #3: “Granola and yogurt is a healthy breakfast.”